 We can solve the integral $\int\frac{3}{1+x}dx$ by applying integration by substitution method (also called U-Substitution).
 First, we must identify a section within the integral with a new variable (let's call it $u$), which when substituted makes the integral easier.
 We see that $1+x$ it's a good candidate for substitution.
 Let's define a variable $u$ and assign it to the choosen part

 Now, in order to rewrite $dx$ in terms of $du$, we need to find the derivative of $u$.
-We need to calculate $du$, we can do that by deriving the equation above
+We need to calculate $du$, we can do that by finding the derivative of the equation above

 Substituting $u$ and $dx$ in the integral and simplify